 The recording of 'Buddy's Habits' by Charley Straight's Orchestra was made in June 1923 and then - as 'Buddy's Habit' - it was recorded by King Oliver's Jazz Band (25 Oct 1923).
 Other early recordings were by The Midway Dance Orchestra (5 Dec 1923), The Bucktown Five [with Muggsy Spanier] (25 Feb 1925), Red Nichols & His Five Pennies (20 Dec 1926).

 The 'Buddy' of the title was not Buddy Bolden.
-It was a tuba-player, Louis 'Buddy' Gross, whose habit was retiring to the toilet at the end of each set because of the vast quantity of beer he had consumed.
+It was a tuba-player, Louis 'Buddy' Gross, whose habit was retiring to the rest room at the end of each set because of the vast quantity of beer he had consumed.
 Another 'habit' was that he got so drunk that he fell offstage backwards, with his tuba.
 It seems he was a member of Charley Straight's Orchestra.

 When clarinetist Arnett Nelson (the other co-composer) played in Jimmy Wade's Orchestra at the Moulin Rouge Café (Wabash Ave, Chicago), the tuba/bass sax player was also Louis 'Buddy' Gross.
 He recorded with Wade's Moulin Rouge Orchestra in Dec 1923 and Feb 1924.